 As a dedicated candle and soap crafter, I am always looking for fun and unique ideas for molds and containers.
 The idea of a teacup candles DIY came after a grown-up’s afternoon tea party at my mom’s house.
 She had filled a selection of teacups with a variety of colored jello, which looked amazing.
 I was already imagining them with candles in them.

-When I first decided to make these Teacup candles, I looked online for some cheap cups and I was shocked at how expensive they were.
+Once I decided I wanted to make these Teacup candles, I had to find some cups to use that wouldn’t break the bank, I was shocked at how expensive they were!
 So, when I came across these cute little teacups going for $5 at the local thrift store, I just had to make them.

 Watch How To Make Teacup Candles

 Always choose a wax that is suitable for containers.
 I do not recommend using paraffin wax.
 Paraffin wax tends to shrink away from the sides as it hardens.

 This is great if you are making a pillar candle that needs removing from a mold as it makes it easier to remove.
 When it’s used in containers, paraffin often leaves a gap around the edges which can spoil the finished look.

 Soy wax would be my first choice in containers.
 It is extremely environmentally friendly and is clean burning meaning less soot.
 Soy wax burns much slower than paraffin so the candle will last much longer.
 It also produces a lovely pastel color when using candle dye.